-So, as I have been promising, this is my review for e.l.f. brushes!
-I have both studio brushes and essential line (professional) brushes.
-And I obviously have a preference.
+As I have been promising you, this is my review for e.l.f. brushes!
+I have both studio brushes and essential (professional) line brushes.
 On the whole I prefer the Studio line.
 They are softer, they are synthetic and have sleeker, longer black handles.
-However I think that the professional eye brushes are quite good as well.
+However I do think that the professional eye brushes are quite good and in some cases better.

-If you wish to see a larger version of the pictures, just click on them!
+(P.S.
+If you’d like to see a larger version of the picture, you can just click on the picture itself )

 1. Studio Complexion Brush

 This is one of my favourite brushes… It wasn’t at first, I actually hardly used it before.
 But then I discovered it and I haven’t stopped using it since!
 It is great, and you can read my full review for it here.
 I used it by coincidence when my Studio Powder Brush needed to be washed.